scpyork/Instructions/s3fs-linux.md

-# How to mount the s3 driver to your local machine
+# How to mount the s3 browser to your local machine

+This is similar for MacOS, except the installation instructions.

 ## Install